-15.1.3 BSc in Forest Business Management
+15.1.4 BSc in Forest Business Management

 Entrance to this program normally takes place after one year of university (or equivalent) studies.
-The minimum entrance requirement is successful completion of 30 units of university-level work.
-Normally, students entering this program would have at least 24 units at the university level that are transferable to the program.
-Normally, the minimum average for application is 6.0.
+The minimum entrance requirement is successful completion of ± 30 transferable to the University of Alberta.
+Normally, students entering this program would have at least ± 24 transferable to the program.
+Normally, the minimum average for application is 2.7.
 All admissions are competitive.

-Students should complete their first year in the Faculty of Agriculture, Forestry, and Home Economics in the BSc in Forestry program.
-Students may also prepare in other faculties and other institutions.
-Recommended courses to be completed before entry include the following University of Alberta courses or their equivalents: BIOL 108, CHEM 161, ECON 101 and 102, ENGL (★3), MATH 113, REN R 110, REN R 120, REN R 220, and STAT 151.
-Students from other programs and institutions will be assessed transfer credit for equivalent coursework.
-For such students, certain recommended first-year courses may be completed once they enter the program.
+Students may prepare for the BSc in Forest Business Management by completing their first year in the Faculty of Agriculture, Forestry, and Home Economics in the BSc in Forestry program.
+Students may also prepare in other Faculties and postsecondary institutions.
+Recommended courses to be completed before entry include the following University of Alberta courses or their equivalents: AREC 214, CHEM 161, ECON 101 and 102, ENGL (★3), MATH 113 or 114, REN R 110, REN R 120, REN R 220 and STAT 151.
+Students at other institutions should attempt to complete: ACCTG 311, CHEM 161, ECON 101 and 102, ENGL (★3), MATH 113 or 114, MATH 120, MARK 301, ORG A 301 and STAT 151 or their equivalents.
+Students from other programs and institutions will be assessed transfer credit for equivalent work.
+For such students, recommended first-year courses may be completed once they enter the program.